dgrnbrg/mesos-gpu-docker/README.md

 # Getting Started

 Clone this repo on an Nvidia GPU equipped machine with at least 2 GPUs (g2.8xlarge instances will do nicely).
+This repo will work with [this AMI](https://aws.amazon.com/marketplace/ordering?productId=d3fbf14b-243d-46e0-916c-82a8bf6955b4&region=us-west-2).

 Then run: